dechamps/FlexASIO/BACKENDS.md

 conversion, mixing, and APOs.
 As a result it is extremely permissive when it comes to audio formats.
 It should be expected to behave just like a typical Windows application would.
 Its latency should be expected to be mediocre at best, as MME was never designed for low-latency operation.
+This is compounded by the fact that MME appears to [behave very poorly][issue30] with small (<40 ms) buffer sizes.

 Latency numbers reported by MME do not seem to take the Windows audio pipeline into account.
 This means the reported latency is underestimated by at least 20